 Cold brew coffee: What's the buzz?

-Cold brewing is a method that takes a longer period of time — about 12 hours — with room temperature or cold water.
-Yes, it requires a little bit of planning ahead, but it’s worth it!
 Brewing at a lower temperature results in lower acidity and a smooth coffee concentrate with virtually no bitterness.
-In fact, it’s so smooth that you can skip any added syrups, milk or other flavoring and save yourself the calories.
+In fact, it’s so smooth that you can skip syrups, milk, or other artificial flavoring and save yourself the added sugar and fat.

 Still prefer flavored coffee?
 Here are some options that are better for you than artificial flavors and sweeteners: